Passwordless Sign-in for Microsoft 365 and Other Online Services

 2. Look for a sign‑in method labeled Microsoft Authenticator – Passwordless sign‑in.

-• Make sure your app is fully updated through the Apple App Store or Google Play Store.
+Update the app through the Apple App Store or Google Play Store.

 Print Article